privacyguides/privacyguides.org/docs/os/qubes-overview.en.md

 ### File Exchange

 To copy and paste files and directories (folders) from one VM to another, you can use the option **Copy to Other AppVM...** or **Move to Other AppVM...**.
 The difference is that the **Move** option will delete the original file.
 Either option will protect your clipboard from being leaked to any other Qubes.
-This is more security than air-gapped file transfer because an air-gapped computer will still be forced to parse partitions or file systems.
+This is more secure than air-gapped file transfer because an air-gapped computer will still be forced to parse partitions or file systems.
 That is not required with the inter-qube copy system.

 ??? info "AppVMs or qubes do not have their own file systems"